The Story of My Professional Life

 Please begin by thinking about your life as if it were a book or novel.
 Imagine that the book has a table of contents containing the titles of the main chapters in the story.
 To begin here, please describe very briefly what the main chapters in the book might be.
 Please give each chapter a title, tell me just a little bit about what each chapter is about, and say a word or two about how we get from one chapter to the next.
 You may have as many chapters as you want, but I would suggest having between about two and seven of them.

 What follows is a working table of contents.
-Each line will eventually become a full post before the end of the year.
+Each Chapter will eventually have a bunch of posts detailing some of the learnings I had in that period.

 Chapter 1: Childhood

 This chapter is about the foundations.
 I didn't realize how much of my professional life was influenced by my childhood.
-This is also when I became acutely aware of how different I was.
+My home was very different in many ways and this was also when I started to realize that I too was different from my peers.

 1. Curiosity & learning > Marks